techno-tim/techno-tim.github.io/_posts/2020-04-19-docker-rancher-kubernetes.md

 * The new UI is now the "Cluster Explorer".
 You can toggle between this and the "Cluser Manager" UI by clicking the button.
 * Do not create workloads in the `local` cluster.
 This is a management cluster for Rancher.
 You should create new cluster for your workload, just like in this video.

+Don't forget to check out the [🚀Launchpad repo](https://l.technotim.live/quick-start) with all of the quick start source files.